null

 If you're having dignified guests coming to your party, polyester might not be the best type of dinner napkin, as most people consider it cheap.
 That said, it can work well for casual events.

-But if you're mindful of the environment or have many eco-conscious guests (always expect some these days), polyester should be the last thing on your list as it's made of plastic.
+But if you're mindful of the environment or have eco-conscious guests (always expect some these days), polyester should be the last thing on your list as it's made of plastic.

 Imagine the enormous amount of greenhouse gases polyester napkins release during production and in landfills.